Azragh/dg-scss-color-preview/README.md

 ## Notes

 DG SCSS Color Preview is intentionally focused on practical SCSS and CSS color workflows.
-It is not a full Sass compiler, but it is built to handle the kinds of token and reference structures commonly used in real-world projects.
+It is not a Sass compiler, it is only built to handle token and reference structures commonly used in real-world projects.
 It is particularly useful for developers who want more informative color previews in variable-driven styling systems than standard literal-only previews usually provide.